Andrey-Fog/ANSYS_USERMAT_LEMAITRE/README.md

 <center>

 ![image](https://github.com/user-attachments/assets/0239e339-26d3-4ccf-a9c3-d245d879b33a)
-Distribution of damage parameter depending on the displacement of the upper edge of the specimen

 </center>
+<b>Distribution of damage parameter depending on the displacement of the upper edge of the specimen</b>
 <br>

  ## Research results and theory